dorby55/Comunication_LTD/README.md

 ### Testing the Application
 Once both frontend and backend servers are running, open your browser and go to: http://localhost:3000 , You can now interact with the app and test its functionality.
-Remember, this app is intentionally vulnerable for educational purposes.